mbarry-gh/Linux-Training/linux.md

 SSH is a client/server protocol that uses cryptography for authentication, confidentiality, and integrity of communications between two hosts.

-OpenSSH essentials :
+**OpenSSH essentials :**

-• ssh, the client
+- ssh, the client
-• sshd, the server daemon
+- sshd, the server daemon
-• ssh-keygen, for generating public/private key pairs
+- ssh-keygen, for generating public/private key pairs
-• ssh-add and ssh-agent, tools for managing authentication keys
+- ssh-add and ssh-agent, tools for managing authentication keys
-• ssh-keyscan, for retrieving public keys from servers
+- ssh-keyscan, for retrieving public keys from servers
-• sftp-server, the server process for file transfer over SFTP
+- sftp-server, the server process for file transfer over SFTP
-• sftp and scp, file transfer client utilities
+- sftp and scp, file transfer client utilities

 In the most common and basic usage, a client establishes a connection to the server, authenticates itself, and subsequently opens a shell to execute commands.
 Many users can log in simultaneously.
 A pseudo-terminal is allocated for each, connecting their input and output to the remote system.